 - If a participant's total outstanding BFGS loan amount falls below the amount the participant has borrowed under the scheme, the Reserve Bank may require the early termination of any repurchase transaction until the amount outstanding under the scheme is equal to or less than the outstanding BFGS loan amount

 - The total volume of funds lent under the scheme will be recorded and published on the Bank’s D10 tables a month later.

-The Reserve Bank announced that, taking effect from 2 April 2020, all locally-incorporated banks will be restricted from paying dividends on ordinary shares and redeeming all non-Common Equity Tier 1 capital instruments such as bonds "until further notice" under revised Conditions of Registration.
+On 2 April 2020, the Reserve Bank announced that, taking effect immediately, all locally-incorporated banks will be restricted from paying dividends on ordinary shares and redeeming all non-Common Equity Tier 1 capital instruments such as bonds "until further notice" under revised Conditions of Registration.
 The Reserve Bank stated that these restrictions are designed to maintain higher levels of capital during a period of reduced economic activity resulting from the COVID-19 pandemic and will be kept in place until the economic outlook has sufficiently recovered.

 The Banking Supervision Handbook (the Handbook) sets out the detailed rules regarding conditions of registration which are imposed upon banks under the Reserve Bank of New Zealand Act 1989.
 On 14 April 2020, the Reserve Bank issued revised versions of two Handbook documents including the document 'Statement of Principles - Bank Registration and Supervision' (BS1) which reflects these earlier announced restrictions on banks from making certain types of distributions.
 BS1 updates the standard wording of the Conditions of Registration and adds explanatory text.